 For example, you can ask your viewers questions either in your video or in your video description to encourage them to leave comments.

-Then, you can use a tool like Agorapulse to manage all of these comments more easily; you’ll be able to access of all your YouTube comments in one inbox and respond to them more quickly.
+Then, you can use a tool like Agorapulse to manage all of these comments more easily; you’ll be able to access all of your YouTube comments in one inbox and respond to them more quickly.
 Plus, another time-saving feature is that you can ‘save common replies’, which basically means you can respond to a comment with a click.

 What’s more, you can set up social media monitoring to look up your name in videos and comments – this way, you can act immediately and engage these users: